Pre-Radiologic Technology

 For Option 1 below:

-Select 15 credit hours of elective courses for UNMC requirements, including 3 credit hours in the humanities and 3 credit hours in social sciences.
-315
+Select 15 credit hours of elective courses for UNMC requirements, including 3 credit hours in the humanities and 3 credit hours in social sciences.15

 For Option 2 below:

-Students pursuing a degree from UNK in Applied Health Sciences must complete the remainder of the General Studies requirements and additional elective hours to reach a minimum total of 70 credit hours as part of the pre-radiography program, as well as professional/clinical training.
+Students pursuing a degree from UNK in Applied Health Sciences by completing the training at an affiliated hospital must complete the remainder of the General Studies requirements and additional elective hours to reach a minimum total of 70 credit hours as part of the pre-radiography program, as well as professional/clinical training.34-35

 While in professional/clinical training, students must take HSCI 475 - Health Sciences Internship in Radiography, 5 credit hours, every semester of professional/clinical training for a total of 25 credit hours.25